juzu/juzu/README.md

 - weld declared beans and instance always have the Singleton scope and ignore the class setting
 - response : handle mime type
 - no files to compile -> javac message : see why
+- for plugins : think about an @Depends to define dependencies for ordering (?)
+- BUG with : @Application(plugins = AssetPlugin.class) when plugin does not exist

 # Deploy on